oyedotunsodiq045/revie/revie_specs.md

 # Revie Backend API Specifications

-Create the backend for a property listing website.
+Create the backend for a property/apartments website.
 All of the functionality below has been fully implmented in this project.

 ### Properties